jjpmann/php-hosts-manager/README.md

 ## ToDo

-0. Stop when Adding something thats already there (the bash script isn't doing this for some reason)
+0. Stop 'Add' when host exists (the bash script isn't doing this for some reason)
 0. Add Tests